What Is Omnichannel?

 What Omnichannel Is Not

-Now that we have a basic understanding of what omnichannel marketing is, let’s talk about what it is not – because that has major implications for your organization.
+With this basic understanding of what omnichannel marketing is, let’s talk about what it is not because that has major implications for your organization.

 Omnichannel Is Not a Traditional Marketing Funnel